The Galois action on symplectic $K$-theory: Recollections on algebraic -theory

 We will be interested in the corresponding notion with $\Z/q$ coefficients.
 For any spectrum $E$, the homomorphisms $\pi_i(E) \to \pi_i(E)$ which multiply by $q \in \Z$ fit into a long exact sequence

 where the spectrum $\mathbb{S}/q$ is the mapping cone of a degree-$q$ self map of the sphere spectrum.
 For $q > 0$ we write for these groups, the \emph{homotopy groups of $E$ with coefficients in $\Z/q$}.
-(For more about this, see \S \ref{sec:completion-spectra}.)
 Correspondingly, we get stable homotopy groups $\pi^s_*(Y; \Z/q)$ for a space $Y$.
 These have the usual properties of a homology theory.